UBC-MDS/Mental_Health_Issue_Tracker/Milestone4.md

 ![](img/loading_indicators.png)
 *Analysis tab with the loading indicators*

 We found that given the time limit, we wouldn't be able to address the last three items.
-We previously tried to work on the first and last of them, but found that they required some effort to debug before we could find a fix.
+However, the first one was indirectly solved when we limited the country filter options to only countries with more than ten responses.
+We previously tried to work on the last item, but found that it required some effort to debug before we could find a fix.
 As to the number of responses, we figured that it would require design changes, as this information would be better suited on a dashboard panel, which we currently don't have.
 We thought of adding the information to the side bar as a compromise, but in the end decided against it.

 ### If you were to make the app again from scratch (or some other app in general), what would you do differently?